Skip to main content

 # Check if your host is ready

-aibox audio check
+aibox doctor audio

 # Automatic setup (macOS: installs PulseAudio, configures TCP, creates launchd agent)

-aibox audio setup
+aibox apply audio

-aibox audio setup handles:
+aibox apply audio handles:

 • Installing PulseAudio via Homebrew (macOS) if not present